 This is a public review of the student's specific research proposal, research design and plan for undertaking and completing the research.
 In the NCR GG Track, the proposal defense must be within sixty days after completing preliminary examination.
-There are three potential outcomes, indicated by color signals, after the proposal draft is read and then presented in person by the student at the defense.
+There are three potential outcomes, after the proposal draft is read and then presented in person by the student at the defense: